dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 description: "Overview of the pub/sub API building block"
 ---

-## Publish and subscribe pattern

-The publish and subscribe pattern (pub/sub) enables microservices to communicate with each other using messages for event-driven architectures.
+Publish and subscribe (pub/sub) enables microservices to communicate with each other using messages for event-driven architectures.

 - The producer, or **publisher**, writes messages to an input channel and sends them to a topic, unaware which application will receive them.
 - The consumer, or **subscriber**, subscribes to the topic and receives messages from an output channel, unaware which service produced these messages.